d3cim/block/README.md

 ## Sources

-Updated sources from the following locations are always merged and included.
-The [domains-blocklist.conf](https://codeberg.org/quindecim/block/src/branch/master/config/domains-blocklist.conf#L9) file is set to the `extreme` variant of these following lists.
+The [domains-blocklist.conf](https://codeberg.org/quindecim/block/src/branch/master/config/domains-blocklist.conf) file is set to the `extreme` variant of the following lists.

 ### blocked-names.txt | regular